cisco-ce/roomos.cisco.com/doc/UseCases/UseCases.md

 ## Resources

-For those that are not familiar with Cisco API’s there are 2 resources that will enable you to gain a deep understanding of what is possible.
+For those unfamiliar with Cisco APIs, the two following resources will provide a thorough understanding of the possibilities they offer.

-https://developer.webex.com – this is for all API’s related to the whole Webex platform (Calling, Meetings, Messaging, Contact Center, Webex Assistant, Admin, FedRAMP and devices) Sign Up for free and explore all the capabilities
+https://developer.webex.com – this is for all the APIs related to the whole Webex platform (Calling, Meetings, Messaging, Contact Center, Webex Assistant, Admin, FedRAMP and devices).
+Sign up for free and explore all the capabilities.

-https://roomos.cisco.com – this is specifically for developing on RoomOS, which is the operating system for Cisco video devices and keeps it all under the realm of devices without all of the other Webex Platform elements above.
-At the same time there are specific macros examples for devices with the code on Github as examples.
+https://roomos.cisco.com – this resource is dedicated to RoomOS development, focusing exclusively on the operating system for Cisco video devices.
+It provides a focused exploration within the realm of devices, excluding the broader Webex Platform elements.
+Additionally, specific macro examples with corresponding code can be found on GitHub, serving as practical illustrations for developers.

 ## Use cases